-The typical asking rate per listing is in the $20's per square foot per year.
-The Garden Grove region is seeing a a rise in rates.
-In the last 3 months, the median rate went up $12 per sqft per year.
-That's a 73% increase in rent.
+Most listings are in the $30's per square foot per year.
+The Garden Grove region is going through a a boost in rates.
+In the last 3 months, the median rate increased $3 per sqft per year.
+That's a 11% rise in rent.

 Compared to the rest of the Metropolitan Los Angeles market, the Garden Grove region has smaller rates, so you should have no trouble finding a great deal in this discounted region.

-In the last 90 days, 17 listings have been listed, which means new listings most likley are leasing quickly.
-You'll want to be prepared to tour spaces as quick as possible.
+In the last 90 days, 17 listings have been made available, which means new availabilities are probably going fast.
+You'll want to be prepared to make an offer immediately.
+About 71% of the available leases in the Garden Grove are subleases, so you might be able to find a shorter term or below market rent.
 There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 1,110 sqft.
-Most properties in this region are around 2 floors.
-Most buildings in this area were built in 1981 and are Class B.
+The standard measurement for office space in this area is around 1,340 sqft.
+Most properties in this region are close to 2 floors.
+Most buildings in this area were built in 1979 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Arts, entertainment, and restaurants are the dominant industries in this region.
 Commute by car is the most popular way to get to work amongst Garden Grove residents.
 Commuting close to 15 minutes a day is the norm for those who opt to reside in this part of town.